Key Date Mercury Dimes: 1916-D, 1921, 1921-D

 The best advice for buying any scarce coins, whether Mercury dimes or rarities from other series, is to buy them from reputable dealers.
 The increasing prevalence of sophisticated counterfeits and altered coinage is alarming.

-Your best protection against spending hundreds, even thousands, in inadvertently buying a counterfeit coin is to purchase key dates from dealers who are skilled and experienced—and who stand behind the coins they sell.
+Your best protection against spending hundreds, even thousands, in inadvertently buying a counterfeit coin is to purchase key dates from professional dealers.
+Choose coin dealers who are skilled and experienced—and who stand behind the coins they sell.
 It’s also wise to seek only certified examples of the more expensive coins you need for your collection.

 As you continue along your journey of collecting Mercury dimes, you’ll become ever more acquainted with the many nuances of this exciting series.
-Mercury dimes are rewarding to collect because the coins are beautiful, readily obtainable, and offer a well-balanced mixture of common, scarce, and rare dates as well as a small but appealing selection of notable varieties.
+Mercury dimes are rewarding to collect for several reasons.
+The coins are beautiful, readily obtainable, and offer a well-balanced mixture of common, scarce, and rare dates.
+There are also a small but appealing selection of notable varieties.
 It’s no wonder the Mercury dime series has appealed to so many coin collectors for more than a century!

 Joshua McMorrow-Hernandez is a journalist, editor, and blogger who has won multiple awards from the Numismatic Literary Guild.
 He has also authored numerous books, including works profiling the history of the United States Mint and United States coinage.